antoinemouchet/Java/README.md

-# CPOO-java
+# Java

-Repository containing code about the course of Object-Oriented Programmation and some other Java Stuff
+Repository containing code about the course of Object-Oriented Programmation and Algorithmics